SAP/open-resource-discovery/docs/index.md

   - Description of both the static / generic perspective and the actual runtime perspective
   - Support of many different metadata-driven use-cases and consumer requirements
 - ORD is an **open standard**
-  - It is open-source an can be used by SAP partners and customers if they see a value in adopting it, like better integration in the SAP ecosystem
+  - It is [open source](https://github.com/SAP/open-resource-discovery) an can be used by SAP partners and customers if they see a value in adopting it, like better integration in the SAP ecosystem
   - The specification is open for extensions via labels, custom types, spec extensions.
 Those don't need to go through alignment first.

 </p></div></div></div>